 Example areas of interests may include: contemporary composition and performance practices for all instruments and media, installation work, electronic and computer music, digital multi-media, sound art, field recording, experimental pop, improvisation systems, performance art, experimental performance, new methods for notation, interdisciplinary collaboration and more.
 CalArts takes a global approach to stylistic and cultural backgrounds and diverse sources of inspiration.

-You must submit a digital portfolio via SlideRoom.
+You must submit a digital portfolio in the portfolio section of the CalArts application.
 Submit a portfolio that best represents your work and interests.
 Suitable portfolio materials include audio recordings, videos, scores, writings, photographs, documentation of performances, installations or collaborative projects, and any related materials that further illuminate your work.
 Instrumental and vocal scores should be accompanied recordings.
 While recordings of live performances are preferred, electronic renditions are acceptable.
 For works not represented by scores, include detailed descriptions of the production processes and creative contexts for the documentation you submit.
 Three to five recent original works must be submitted that show your awareness of 20th-21st century practices in composition and/or sound.
 Do not send class assignments.
 We want to see your original work.
 Show us who you are!

 You must include a detailed Artist Statement with both the application and online portfolio that outlines your goals and your background.
 We also want you to emphasize the work you are doing currently and the work you imagine doing at CalArts.

 In your Artist Statement, be sure to include the following:

 - Describe briefly your main interests right now.

 - Describe other creative interests you are involved in.